-The North Carolina Cancer Hospital is the state's major referral center for patients with cancer and has active oncology subspecialty programs in Radiation Oncology, Medical Oncology, Gynecologic Oncology, Urologic Oncology, Surgical and Breast Oncology, Thoracic Oncology, Head and Neck Cancer, Pediatric Oncology, and Neuro-Oncology.
+The North Carolina Cancer Hospital, first opened in 2009, is the state's major referral center for patients with cancer and has active oncology subspecialty programs in Radiation Oncology, Medical Oncology, Gynecologic Oncology, Urologic Oncology, Surgical and Breast Oncology, Thoracic Oncology, Head and Neck Cancer, Pediatric Oncology, and Neuro-Oncology.
 The Cancer Hospital is the clinical face of the UNC Lineberger Comprehensive Cancer Center, one of only 36 National Cancer Institute-designated comprehensive cancer centers in the United States, and nationally recognized for excellence in cutting-edge basic, clinical and translational cancer research.

 The Radiation Oncology Residency Training Program at UNC encompasses training in the fundamental principles of oncology, comprehensive cancer management, clinical radiation oncology, radiation treatment techniques, patient safety and healthcare engineering, and a research experience.
 The program offers didactic teaching of radiation therapy physics, dosimetry, treatment planning, biostatistics, radiation and cancer biology, and radiation pathology by nationally-recognized expert educators.
 Intra-professional education is also emphasized, with residents interacting regularly with their fellow trainees in medical physics, radiation therapy and medical dosimetry.
 Teaching is closely integrated with a multidisciplinary approach to state-of-the-art clinical management of cancer patients and investigative clinical research protocols.

 The four-year residency program consists of a minimum of 36 months in clinical radiation oncology, electives (or equivalent) in medical oncology, surgical oncology, surgical pathology, diagnostic radiology and nuclear medicine, and radiation physics and dosimetry.
 In addition, a six month research elective supervised by a faculty preceptor is offered in areas as diverse as treatment planning, molecular radiation and cancer biology, cancer nanotechnology and immunotherapy, healthcare engineering, health services research or other specialized areas of clinical radiation oncology (e.g., IMRT/IGRT, stereotactic radiosurgery, intraoperative radiotherapy, etc.).
 Interested residents can also use their research time to earn a Master of Public Health degree from the UNC Gillings School of Global Public Health, the leading public school of public health in the United States.
 Departmental faculty also have strong ties to the related disciplines of computer science, biomedical engineering, diagnostic imaging, genetics, nanotechnology, pathology and pharmacology, facilitating additional research opportunities for residents.